elastic/elasticsearch-rails/elasticsearch-persistence/README.md

 #### Accessing the Repository Gateway

-The Elasticsearch integration is implemented by embedding the repository object in the model.
+The integration with Elasticsearch is implemented by embedding the repository object in the model.
 You can access it through the `gateway` method:

 ```ruby